sasjs/cli.sasjs.io/docs/deploy.md

 sasjs cbd --target(-t) <target name>
 ```

-If you don't specify a target (eg `sas9` or `viya`) then the first target in the `sasjsconfig.json` file is used.
+If you don't specify a target (eg `sas9` or `viya`) then the default target in the `sasjsconfig.json` file is used.
 If local configuration file is not found, global `.sasjsrc` file will be used.

 NOTE: By default deploy will overwrite an existing deploy (force deploy).